damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 ### Can I migrate from my on-premises GitLab server to GitHost?

-Yes, you can use backup and restore but this requires the intervention of a Service Engineer.
+Yes, you can use backup and restore but this requires the intervention of a Service Engineer, which we offer free of charge to all users.
 However, we are working to make this easier.

 ### Can I apply my GitLab Enterprise Edition subscription for use with GitHost if I decide to move from on-premises hosting?